 - Talking with a physician about medication to stop drinking that can help combat alcohol cravings

-- Attending therapist-moderated alcohol support groups to get and give support from others navigating similar challenges involving alcohol dependency
+- Attending therapist-moderated online alcohol support groups to get and give support from others navigating similar challenges involving alcohol dependency

 - Talking with loved ones about your treatment plan and establishing your inner-network support system.
 (You can even invite them to Monument!)